5th Annual California Toy Day

 California Toy Day is a series of meetings and group discussions that connects toy company representatives with the state’s most influential legislators to discuss key industry issues.

-Similar to TIA’s annual DC Fly-In, this event provides a critically important opportunity for toy companies of all sizes to meet face-to-face with California’s top policymakers and help them understand the direct impact their decisions have on toy companies, their employees and their customers.
+This event provides an important opportunity for toy companies of all sizes to meet face-to-face with California’s top policymakers and help them understand the direct impact their decisions have on toy companies, their employees and their customers.

 California is regularly at the forefront of legislative and regulatory activity that impacts the toy industry: